EXCLUSIVE: WHO Chief Names New Team of Directors – Mostly Familiar Faces

 The appointment of the directors completes the latest phase of WHO’s reorganisation following budget crisis triggered by the withdrawal of the United States, WHO’s biggest donor, in January 2025, and its abrogation of dues payments, even for the 2024 year.

-The appointments are supposed to reduce the number of costly D1 and D2 directors in WHO’s headquarters from over 76 to just 34 – although the fate of the directors not named for positions today remains to be seen.
-As many hold long-term contracts, it’s likely the organisation will try to match them to positions elsewhere in regions, as contract termination costs would also represent a heavy expense.
+In fact 36 directors were named today, and the fate of other directors not named for positions at headquarters remains to be seen.
+As most directors hold long-term contracts, it’s likely the organisation will try to match them to positions elsewhere in regions, as contract termination costs would also represent a heavy expense.

 The sweeping leadership cuts at WHO follow months of upheaval across UN agencies as organizations from UNHCR to OCHA that cut similar shares of staff to adapt to the first US withdrawal from their operations since the UN’s founding in 1945 – a loss of billions of critical dollars across Geneva.